nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 ## Getting Started with AI Generated Commenting
 SmartGit can use a default configuration to connect to a free LLM (currently, the OpenAI gpt-4.1 model hosted on the Azure AI Model Inference services).

-For the purpose of this example, we'll assume you have a
+For the purpose of this example, we'll use the default AI Model.
+However, please refer to [AI Configurations](../Integrations/AI.md) for instructions on how to customize the LLM, including the provider, model and prompting.

-- Create a new Repository called 'Hello World'
+1. Create a new Repository called 'Hello World', by using **Repository \| Add or Create** on the SmartGit menu, and selecting a suitable folder on your local drive for the repository.
+  Click *Initialize* to create the new repo.
+2. In the folder that SmartGit has created for you, add a file `AddNumbers.sh` with the following contents:

 ``` bash
 #!/bin/bash